rrrlasse/eXdupe/README.md

 # 2.1 gigabyte/second
-eXdupe is a fast file archiver that supports deduplication and differential backups.
+eXdupe is an ultra fast file archiver that supports deduplication and differential backups.

 It's easy to use.
 Let's backup the entire D drive on Windows: